 Discover women’s history

-The history of this city, which has been named the second city of the British Empire and the workshop of the world, is inextricably connected with that of women’s stories now and then.
+The history of this city, which has been named the workshop of the world, is inextricably connected with that of women’s stories now and then.
 One of my favourite initiatives of the Glasgow Women’s Library is their programme of Women’s Heritage Walks through Glasgow.
 There are six different routes through different parts of the city.
 All the information provided has been pulled together by volunteer researchers and includes details about women’s lives throughout Glasgow’s history, testimonies from local Glaswegian women and hidden facts of history.